google/cel-go/PULL_REQUEST_TEMPLATE.md

 a GitHub [Pull Request][1] and when other kinds of contributions or consultation might be more desirable.

-When creating the a new pull request, please fork the repo and work within a development branch.
+When creating a new pull request, please fork the repo and work within a development branch.

 ## Commit Messages